TabbyML/tabby/website/docs/references/models-http-api/openai.md

 ## Completion model

-OpenAI has designated its `/v1/completions` API for code completion as legacy, and using OpenAI models for completion is no longer supported.
+OpenAI doesn't offer models for completions (FIM), its `/v1/completions` API has been deprecated.

 ## Embeddings model